joestringer/bsc/charter.md

 minutes are taken and drive the BSC agenda with input from the BSC representatives.

-## 5) Voting
+## 6) Voting

 #.
-Quorum for Governing Board, BSC and other Committee meetings will require at
+Quorum for Governing Board, DAC, BSC and other Committee meetings will
-least sixty percent of the voting representatives.
+require at least sixty percent of the voting representatives.
 If advance notice of the meeting has been given per normal means and timing, the Governing Board may continue to meet even if quorum is not met, but will be prevented from making any decisions at the meeting.

 #.
-Ideally decisions will be made based on consensus.
-If, however, any decision
+Ideally, decisions will be made based on consensus.
+If, however, any
-requires a vote to move forward, the representatives of the Governing Board, BSC or Committee, as applicable, will vote on a one vote per voting representative basis.
+decision requires a vote to move forward, the representatives of the Governing Board, DAC, BSC or Committee, as applicable, will vote on a one-vote-per-voting representative basis.

+#. unless a different threshold is specified in this Charter, Decisions by vote
+at a meeting will require a simple majority vote, provided quorum is met.
+Decisions by electronic vote without a meeting will require a majority of all voting representatives.

 #.
-Except as provided in Section 13.a. or elsewhere in this Charter, decisions
-by vote at a meeting will require a simple majority vote, provided quorum is met.
-Except as provided in Section 16.a. or elsewhere in this Charter, decisions by electronic vote without a meeting will require a majority of all voting representatives.

-#.
 In the event of a tied vote with respect to an action that cannot be
-resolved by the Governing Board, BSC or other Committee, the Chair (in the case of the Governing Board or BSC) or a Committee member (in the case other Committees) may refer the matter to the Governing Board or BSC in the case of a Committee or in the case of the Governing Board or the BSC, the LF for assistance in reaching a decision.
+resolved by the Governing Board, DAC, BSC, or other Committee, the Chair (in the case of the Governing Board, DAC, or BSC) or a Committee member (in the case other Committees) may refer the matter to the Governing Board or the LF for assistance in reaching a decision.

-## 6) Subsidiaries and Related Companies
+## 7) Subsidiaries and Related Companies

 #.
 Definitions: